-Posts: 23493 From: Houston, TX Registered: Nov 1999
+Posts: 49138 From: Houston, TX Registered: Nov 1999

-posted January 10, 2011 12:27 PM
+posted 01-10-2011 12:27 PM

-Delta IV Heavy/NROL-49 launch from SLC-6
+ULA Delta IV Heavy launches from SLC-6

-On January 17 20, at 1:08 1:10 p.m.
+On January 20, 2011 at 1:10 p.m.
 PST (2110 GMT), a United Launch Alliance (ULA) Delta IV Heavy will launch the National Reconnaissance Office's NROL-49 satellite from Vandenberg Air Force Base in California.

-The launch will be staged from Space Launch Complex-6 (SLC-6, pronounced Slick-six), the same pad once built for Department of Defense-dedicated space shuttle missions.
+The launch will be staged from Space Launch Complex-6 (SLC-6, pronounced "slick-six"), the same pad once built for Department of Defense-dedicated space shuttle missions.

 In the wake of the 1986 Challenger accident, SLC-6's use as a shuttle launch pad was cancelled, but a year earlier, Enterprise was brought out to conduct fit checks.